aaronjtonner/Movie-Booking-App/README.md

 Mini project using JavaScript

 Javascript knowledge:
-Getting better at DOM manipulation and use of the event object.
+Getting better at DOM manipulation and use of the event object

 Future Additions:
 Local storage to save seat selections on page refresh